augustzf/hermetix/README.md

 # Hermetix

-Hermetix is a Docker container that provides simple REST API for sending iMessages.
-The messages will be sent from the current user on the Docker host machine.
+Hermetix makes certain dev tools available on the Docker host from Docker containers.

-This is quite useful for development environments where you need a quick way to send messages via iMessage, as an alternative to using SMS.
+It provides a REST API for sending messages via the Messages app on the host and for running developer tools via xcrun.

 ## Limitations

 - Works only on OS X.
-- Messages will only be sent to recipients if there is *already an existing dialogue* with the user on the host.
-Otherwise, the request will be ignored.
+- Messages via the Messages app will only be sent to recipients if there is *already an existing dialogue* with the user on the host.
+Otherwise, the request will be silently ignored.

 ## Setup

-Make sure the host is running the SSH daemon
+Make sure the host is running the SSH daemon:

     sudo systemsetup -setremotelogin on